ShiftyRider/AndroidTV-Remote-for-Sonos-Volume/README.md

 My recommendation for understanding UPnP is to experiment with a UPnP Explorer app.
 For Android that's UPnP Explorer, if you're on iPhone I believe uPnP Mate would be your go-to (and there's no need to perform UPnP exploring from a TV).

+I'ma provide a description of the flow logic later.
+For now just feel free to inspect the flows STARTING with the dictionary object variable myDict and/or myObj.
+It represents the UPnP device/service/action that a UPnP Explorer deep-dive shows.

 ## Whimsical Remotes

 Since a dial knob (like any 2000-era car radio would have) is universally regarded as a simple volume control, that's a worthy component of an ideal Sonos remote.
 Mouse scrollwheels are so common and inexpensive, so let's brainstorm.